Silky Nutmeg Ganache

-Silky Nutmeg Ganache (born December 31, 1990) is an American drag performer most known for competing on the eleventh season (2019) of RuPaul's Drag Race and on the sixth season of RuPaul's Drag Race All Stars in 2021.
+Silky Nutmeg Ganache (born December 31, 1990) is an American drag performer most known for competing on the eleventh season (2019) of RuPaul's Drag Race and on the sixth (2021) and eleventh (2026) seasons of RuPaul's Drag Race All Stars.
 She has also been involved in numerous Drag Race spin-offs, including RuPaul's Drag Race: Vegas Revue (2020) and RuPaul's Secret Celebrity Drag Race (2022).
-She also competed in the first Canadian-based international All Stars spin-off series, Canada's Drag Race: Canada vs. the World in 2022, finishing as a runner-up.
+She also competed in the first Canadian-based international All Stars spin-off series, Canada's Drag Race: Canada vs. the World in 2022, finishing as the runner-up.

 Early life and education

-Silky Nutmeg Ganache was born on December 31, 1990, into an African American Pentecostal family in Moss Point, Mississippi, but eventually moved to Chicago as a young adult.
+Silky Nutmeg Ganache was born on December 31, 1990 as Reginald Homer Steele, into an African American Pentecostal family in Moss Point, Mississippi, but eventually moved to Chicago as a young adult.
 Growing up, she was an avid fan of the Food Network, and most frequently watched Emeril Lagasse’s programs.
 She is a Hurricane Katrina survivor, and, as a result of the flooding sustained during the natural disaster, only a few visual records of her childhood exist.
 She came out to her family as gay when she was in her senior year of high school.
 She earned her MBA in organizational leadership from Indiana Wesleyan University in December 2017.
 According to Silky Nutmeg Ganache's website, she is currently pursuing her PhD.
 Because of her Master's and PhD pursuit, she is often jokingly referred to as "The Reverend Dr. Silky Nutmeg Ganache".

 She went to Wabash College, an all-male college, where she came out as gay to her college community during her junior year of college, and she thought of her original drag name, "Lasagna Frozeen", which was considered alongside the name "Honeybutta Biscuit Superbottom".
 (Note: Spelling indefinite; may be spelled "Honeybutter", or may contain a space ("Honey Butter").
 Ganache noted that her introduction with this name would include the phrase "from the House of Superbottom", although it is unknown if this house ever existed.)
 The name "Lasagna Frozeen" originated from when Silky Nutmeg Ganache drank too much at parties and her peers gave her the nickname "Lasagna", quipping that "Lasagna was coming out" whenever she had drunk too much alcohol.
 She had first discovered drag during her senior year of college, when, over spring break, she attended a drag show at nearby DePauw University.
 Her drag mother and mentor, Vanessa Ryan, later dubbed her "Silky" because she could be rough around the edges but also classy.
 One night, Silky went home where she watched the Food Network, and, while watching a program, she overheard the phrase "silky ganache."
 She added “nutmeg”, a nickname she had gained while working in food services to the name, and, from there, she would hence be known as "Silky Nutmeg Ganache".
 She considers the anniversary of her first time performing in drag to be March 18, 2012.
 Silky Nutmeg Ganache graduated from Wabash College the same year.